This Gluten Free Lemon Loaf Cake is a citrusy explosion, and I imagine it’s just as good, if not better, than the original!

-I’ve always wanted to try Starbuck’s lemon loaf, but they’ve never offered it gluten free.
+I've always wanted to try Starbuck's lemon loaf, but they've never offered it gluten free.
 And I have my doubts they ever will (although things could change in the future).
 Until then, I decided to give it a go myself.
-I’m not sure if this tastes exactly like it, but it doesn’t matter because this is the most incredible lemon pound cake ever!
+I'm not sure if this tastes exactly like it, but it doesn't matter because this is the most incredible lemon pound cake ever!
+Little known fact, the Starbuck's lemon loaf is actually a pound cake, which is very different from a usual lemon loaf cake.
+It has a more velvety and dense texture to it, just like any other pound cake would.

-- Kim’s gluten free all purpose flour blend — a store bought blend may be substituted, but hasn’t been tested.
+- Kim's gluten free all purpose flour blend -- a store bought blend may be substituted, but hasn't been tested.

-How to Make Lemon Loaf
+How to Make Lemon Pound Cake

 Lemon Loaf Frequently Asked Questions

-Gluten free lemon loaf cake is a great recipe for make ahead!
+Gluten free lemon loaf is a great recipe for make ahead!
 You can bake it, slice it, and keep individual pieces in the freezer for 3-4 months (well wrapped).
 It will also keep at room temperature, well covered, for 4-5 days, or in the fridge for up to a week.

 more gluten free lemon recipes